isongjosiah/team_pasteur/README.md

 [Josiah](https://www.linkedin.com/in/isong-josiah-009) is a graduate of Biochemistry from the university of Lagos, Akoka.
 Currently a Research Assistant at the Ngeria Institue of Medical Science.
 Interested in research in genomics and drug development.

 ### 9. OLUNOIKI BOLUWATIFE
-[Tifee_] Is a graduate of Microbiology from Bowen University,Iwo, Osun State,Nigeria.
+ Is a graduate of Microbiology from Bowen University,Iwo, Osun State,Nigeria.
 Currently studying for a Maters In Molecular biology at Saint Petersburg National Research University ITMO, Russia.
 I am interested in genomics and drug discovery.